joey-wang123/SDML/README.md

 1. Install the above packages requirements

 2. Download ten datasets ( ['Quickdraw', 'Aircraft', 'CUB', 'MiniImagenet', 'Omniglot', 'Plantae', 'Electronic', 'CIFARFS', 'Fungi', 'Necessities']) from google drive [here](https://drive.google.com/file/d/1e7T9WC6nIxm7DhhI-l5DgSy6Jz94fCe5/view?usp=sharing) and put the dataset folder in the root directory of this project

+3. Use each dataloader in the DataLoader folder to load each dataset

 #### Usage:
 ---